splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-third-party.rst

   Update the Collector to version 0.94.0 and higher to activate automatic service discovery.

   If you're using the Collector version 0.109.0 or higher, log in to Splunk Observability Cloud and go to the :guilabel:`Discovered services` tab in the :guilabel:`Data Management` menu to see which of your services and third-party applications the Collector has detected and can monitor automatically.
+See :ref:`discovery-mode-k8s` for more details.

 How automatic discovery works
 ================================================